elmindreda/greg/README.md

 # GREG

-**GREG** is a code generator that produces an OpenGL core and extension function API loader library and associated header, tailored to your needs.
+**GREG** is a code generator that produces a header-only OpenGL core and extension function loader library tailored to your needs.
 It is lovingly sculpted from a block of pure frustration with the large number of promising and yet ultimately unusable loader generators out there.

 The primary sources of inspiration are [flextGL](https://github.com/ginkgo/flextGL) and [glad](https://github.com/Dav1dde/glad), in that order.